anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the Post message in chat or channel action](screenshots/24.png)

 7. Save the flow
 8. Since we changed the `JSON Schema` we need to go back to `Postman` and update the request body to include those fields.
+Use the values from Anthology Student that you made note of above

 ![Screenshot of the Postman body](screenshots/25.png)